mjtomei/inflation/inflation_analysis.md

 | Asset-Adjusted | 29% higher than official CPI |
 | Housing Entry | 84% more work-hours for down payment |

 Maria now has language for her experience.
 She is not imagining things.
-The official statistics are not lying—they are measuring something different from her life.
+The official statistics are not lying; they are measuring something different from her life.
 And she constructed these metrics herself, using the same public data the government uses, with no specialized training.

 This is the point.
 Maria's frustration with official statistics is shared by millions.
 Previously, those millions could only say "it feels worse."
 Now they can say "here is the data."
 They can construct the metrics that matter to their lives.
 They can challenge the framing of official statistics not with anger but with numbers.